Universal Pansharpening Model: Methodology

 where $N\!=\!B\!\times\! \frac{H}{p} \!\times\! \frac{W}{p}$ is the number of patches with size $p$.
-These patch embeddings are augmented with positional encodings and then processed by a Transformer-based self-attention~\cite{han2022survey} mechanism to extract hidden states $H\in \mathbb{R}^{N\times p^2}$:
+These patch embeddings are augmented with positional encodings and then processed by a Transformer-based self-attention~\cite{han2022survey} mechanism to extract hidden states $H_s\in \mathbb{R}^{N\times p^2}$:

-To aggregate band-wise features and produce a compact representation for expert routing, we employ a query‑cached attention pooling mechanism.
-A learnable query vector $q\in \mathbb{R}^{p^2}$ is replicated to form a query matrix $Q \in \mathbb{R}^{N\times p^2}$, which interacts with the hidden states via cross‑attention:
+Where $W_{(\cdot)}$ is a linear layer.
+To aggregate band-wise features and produce a compact representation for expert routing, we employ learnable-query attention pooling.
+A learnable query vector $q\in \mathbb{R}^{p^2}$ is replicated to form a query matrix $Q_s \in \mathbb{R}^{N\times p^2}$, which interacts with hidden states via cross-attention: